The Dark Side of Entrepreneurship

 This is where things start going south.
 You feel lonely and defeated.

-Since you never had time for friends and family, they are no more close to you, and it would like an act of selfishness just to discuss your problems.
+Since you never had time for friends and family, they are no closer to you, and it would be like an act of selfishness just to discuss your problems.

 Also, you know – no one will understand you.

 Let me tell you a story which covers everything that I wrote above and as they say ‘puts an end to an argument:

 At the start of my entrepreneurial journey, I got the chance to work with the government.

 Before you call me a moron, hear me out.

 I was more than thrilled to work with the prestigious government that wanted to start projects without upfront payments.

 It was a chance of life – something that was supposed to push my risk-taking ability as an entrepreneur!